 If your battery is old, get it checked.
-Many places around town will assess your battery for free.
+Many places will assess your battery for free.
 Your battery posts should be clean of corrosion.
 The cables should show no cracking or entanglement.
 The pulley belt on the alternator should be clean and showing no cracks or fraying.
 You shouldn’t hear any belt squeals when the engine starts.

 Inspecting the fill level and condition of your antifreeze is easy.
 Somewhere near the top of the engine in most modern cars and trucks is an opaque plastic reservoir tank with graduated “full” and “add” markings molded in.
 The fluid should be a shade of vibrant green.
 If you need to add fluid, remember to closely follow the directions on the antifreeze product you select.

 Also inspect your radiator for leaks by placing a weighted paper towel beneath it overnight, checking for any coloured droplets.
 Ensure that the radiator cap is on securely and any pressure relief system is intact.